kevroletin/kevroletin.github.io/_drafts/how-terminal-works.md

 receives "key pressed" events and writes corresponding characters into a bidirectional filehandle (2).
 Bash reads those characters from (2) does something and sends the output back to xterm, using the same filehandle (2).
-Xterm reads bash output from (2) and renders them on the screen.
+Xterm reads bash outputs from (2) and renders them on the screen.
 (2) is "just a file" and this communication scheme looks pretty simple.

 If the user asks bash to execute a command, let's say `cat log.txt` then bash